Transcript #54: PyAnnotate your way to the future

 00:17 Totally.

-00:18 Before we get to that though, let's just say thank you to DigitalOcean.
+00:17 Before we get to that, though, let's just say thank you to DigitalOcean.

-00:21 They want you to know about Spaces at do.co/python.
+00:20 They want you to know about Spaces at do.co slash Python.

 00:31 But Brian, you have some fantastic news for the stability of Python open source infrastructure, right?

-00:59 Yeah, and we've talked about the challenges that PyPI had previously.
+00:59 And we've talked about the challenges that PyPI had previously.

-01:02 I've actually done an entire like panel episode on Talk Python.
+01:02 I've actually done an entire panel episode on Talk Python.

 01:20 There are other people involved with trying to keep it up and running.

-01:24 But really that's all that they have time for right now.
-There was effort for the new warehouse code base, but there's, Donald has switched jobs recently and cannot spend as much time as he was before working on it.
+01:30 But Donald has switched jobs recently and cannot spend as much time as he was before working on it.

 02:14 You still have to go use the old API to create an account.